 - Azure Database for MySQL

 To build portable applications, see the following guidelines:

 If you use Azure Storage, prepare and test how to migrate your storage from the primary region to the backup region.

 Your applications might use Azure Storage for their data.
 If so, your applications are spread across multiple AKS clusters in different regions.
 You need to keep the storage synchronized.
 Here are two common ways to replicate storage:

 Your applications might require persistent storage even after a pod is deleted.
 In Kubernetes, you can use persistent volumes to persist data storage.
 Persistent volumes are mounted to a node VM and then exposed to the pods.
 Persistent volumes follow pods even if the pods are moved to a different node inside the same cluster.

 The replication strategy you use depends on your storage solution.
-Common storage solutions such as Gluster, Ceph, Rook, and Portworx provide their own guidance about disaster recovery and replication.
+The following common storage solutions provide their own guidance about disaster recovery and replication:

-The typical strategy is to provide a common storage point where applications can write their data.
-This data is then replicated across regions and then accessed locally.
+Typically, you provide a common storage point where applications write their data.
+This data is then replicated across regions and accessed locally.